Blog

 Method

-1. Preheat your oven to 400°F (200°C) and line a baking sheet with parchment paper to prevent sticking.
+1. Preheat your oven to 400°F (200°C).
+Line a baking sheet with parchment paper or lightly brush it with vegetable oil to prevent sticking.